rucinskimaciej/tapsterbot/clients/chatbot-snips/README.md

 Be aware there is no logic about the Tapster robot here.
 Only the assistant is defined is this location, and you should integrate it and bind it to the logic of your client or platform (Android, web, Raspberry, etc).

+The training package version is _0.14.0_ and the NLU engine version is _0.15.0_.

 You can find the _Tapster2 commands (french)_ on the Snips store: https://console.snips.ai/store/fr/bundle_PPn5qxGGbBQ

 You may find also the english version on the Snips store.